amineAUPEC/TP2-ISCSI_LP/storage1.md

 # storage1 :
 ## install

-- VM 2gb RAM,, 64 bits, freenas version, 2 VIRTUALBOX DISK
+- VM 2GB RAM, 64 bits, Freenas version, 2 VirtualDISK for VIRTUALBOX
-- boot from iso
+- boot from ISO
 - install it
 - remove ISO
 - reboot
 - wait for IP and all things
-- gui from the IP
+- GUI from the IP

 ## activer le service
-- from gui :
+- from GUI :
 - services
 - start ISCSI